For Educators

 Some pretty unassuming looking plants can pack a lot of flavor.
 “Kids love tasting the lemongrass and lemon verbena,” says educator Hannah Corbin.
 “They take a few leaves and stuff their pockets or their water bottles.”

 Sorrel — a wild plant that is often considered a weed — can be cultivated in your garden.
-“Every age is super surprised and excited by the favor,” says Educator Cat Parrish.
+“Every age is super surprised and excited by the flavor,” says Educator Cat Parrish.
 “It tastes like sour candy.”

 Stevia is another go-to plant: the super-sweet leaves are always a kid favorite.